anees042/multiwii-linux/userspace/README.md

- multiwii for linux
+ multiwii for linux - tools
 =======

+The user space tool are composed by :
-The userspace tool read sensors values from the device driver and do all servos and motors mixing using simplified IMU computation
+ * mwi : read sensors values from the device driver and do all servos and motors mixing using simplified IMU computation
+ * rc : read remote commandes from the pilote/autopilote
+ * serial : link to ground station

 start with :

 	$./mwi